 Persons with mental or physical disabilities often suffer from social stigma, exploitation, and discrimination.
 Medical care for persons with disabilities is scarce, particularly for those with mental health problems.

-Persons with mental or physical disabilities are often accused of witchcraft, see also the profile [Individuals accused of witchcraft or threatened in relation to ritual killings](#).
+Persons with mental or physical disabilities are often accused of witchcraft, see also the profile [Individuals accused of witchcraft](#).